Bispectral Neural Networks: Experiments and Analyses

-Models are trained on datasets consisting of 100 randomly sampled (16, 16) natural image patches from the van Hateren dataset \cite{van1998independent} that have been transformed by the groups $S^1 \times S^1$ (2D cyclic translation) or $SO(2)$ (2D rotation) to generate orbit classes.
+Models are trained on datasets consisting of 100 randomly sampled (16, 16) natural image patches from the van Hateren dataset \cite{van1998independent} that have been transformed by the two groups to generate orbit classes.
 Further details about the dataset can be found in Appendix \ref{appendix:_dataset}.
 Networks are trained to convergence on the Orbit Separation Loss, Equation \ref{eq:loss-function1}.
 All hyperparameters and other details about the training procedure can be found in Appendix \ref{appendix:training}.1.

-Remarkably, we find that the relatively loose constraints of the orbit separation loss and the trilinear structure of the network architecture is sufficient to encourage the network to learn a group-equivariant Fourier transform and its corresponding bispectrum from these small datasets.
-This is observed in the structure of the network weights, which converge to the representations of the group (i.e. the 2D Fourier basis for $S^1 \times S^1$ and the disk harmonics for $SO(2)$) (Figure \ref{fig:translation-weights}).

-Moreover, the learned linear map (i.e. Equation \ref{eq:linear-map}) is equivariant to the action of the group on the input, and the learned invariant map (i.e. the Bispectral Network output, Equation \ref{eq:normed-bs-net}) is invariant to the group action on arbitrary input signals.
-We visualize this in Figure \ref{fig:translation-inv-eq} for transformed exemplars from the MNIST dataset, which the model was not trained on.
+Remarkably, we find that the relatively loose constraints of the orbit separation loss and the product structure of the architecture is sufficient to encourage the network to learn a group-equivariant Fourier transform and its corresponding bispectrum from these small datasets.
+This is observed in the structure of the network weights, which converge to the irreducible representations of the group in the case of $\mathbb{S}^1 \times \mathbb{S}^1$, and filters resembling the disk harmonics for $SO(2)$) (Figure \ref{fig:translation-weights}).
+Importantly, we observe that the learned linear map (Equation \ref{eq:linear-map}) is equivariant to the action of the group on the input, and the output of the network (Equation \ref{eq:normed-bs-net}) is invariant to the group action on arbitrary input signals.
+We visualize this in Figure \ref{fig:translation-inv-eq} for transformed exemplars from the MNIST dataset, which the model was not trained on, demonstrating the capacity of the model to generalize these properties to out-of-distribution data.